openml/openml-python/docker/readme.md

     docker run --mount type=bind,source=PATH_TO_REPOSITORY,destination=/code -t openml/openml-python test

+Running tests from the state of an online repository is supported similar to building documentation (i.e. specify `BRANCH` instead of mounting `/code`).

 ## Troubleshooting

 When you are mounting a directory you can check that it is mounted correctly by running the image in bash mode.